Filpill/blog-web/content/projects/2023-06-07-radio-control-setup.md

 ## Parts List

 Any of these specific parts that are mentioned here can be interchanged for your specific needs.
-The list of parts outlined is the minumum number of components to have a functioning motor and servo.
+The list of parts outlined is the minimum number of components to have a functioning motor and servo.

 <div align="center">